Auroratide/monadorecipes/src/recipes/hyber-meatball-stew/recipe.md

 ## Directions

 1. Chop the onion, potatoes, and cabbage into large chunks.
 Set aside.
+AND GO WAM
 2. In a large mixing bowl, combine the bread crumbs, egg, italian seasoning, 1 tsp salt, and minced onion.
 3. Break apart the ground beef into the bowl, incorporating everything together.
 Form around 24 meatballs and set aside.
 4. In a large pot, heat the oil on medium heat.
 Brown the meatballs in the oil, turning them so every side is covered.
 Remove the meatballs when browned and drain leftover oil.